tom-ricci/octobox/docs/Routing.md

 You cannot use the characters `*` and `:` in paths as these characters are used internally by the Octobox router and compilier.

+You cannot use the string `"jtbuksxfmarnecqwldhigvpyo"` in paths as it is used internally by the Octobox compilier.

 Also, while this is not technically a reserved word, it's recommended to avoid nesting dupilcate dynamic routes in one path such as `/$comment/$reply/$reply/$reply/...`.
 It's technically possible, but may make things a bit wonky.
 If you need that sort of behavior, it might make more sense using a wildcard window and changing your logic.

 ## The `<Filesystem/>` Component